Mariners slugger Cal Raleigh hits MLB-leading 60th home run against Rockies

-SEATTLE — Cal Raleigh hit his MLB-leading 60th homer on Wednesday night against the Colorado Rockies.
+SEATTLE — (AP) — Cal Raleigh hit his MLB-leading 59th and 60th homers on Wednesday night, solo shots for the Seattle Mariners in the first and eighth innings against the Colorado Rockies.

-Raleigh, batting left-handed, connected off Tanner Gordon for his home run to right field that reached the top deck at T-Mobile Park.
+Raleigh, batting left-handed, connected off Tanner Gordon in the first inning for his first home run to right field that reached the top deck at T-Mobile Park.
+Then in the eighth inning, Raleigh, batting left-handed again, connected off Angel Chivilli.

+Raleigh has 11 multihome run games this season, tied with Aaron Judge (2022), Hank Greenberg (1938) and Sammy Sosa for the MLB record.

 With four games remaining in the Mariners’ regular season, Raleigh has a chance to pass Yankees star Aaron Judge for the American League single-season home run record.
 Judge hit 62 home runs in 2022 to break the previous record set by Roger Maris, which stood since 1961.

-Raleigh’s shot came just four days after he passed Ken Griffey Jr. for the franchise’s single-season home run record with his 57th homer.
+Raleigh's latest homers came just four days after he passed Ken Griffey Jr. for the franchise's single-season home run record with his 57th homer.
 Griffey hit 56 in both 1997 and 1998.

 Raleigh has also surpassed Mickey Mantle's previous MLB record of 54 home runs by a switch-hitter that had stood since 1961.
 He also set the MLB record for homers by a catcher this season, eclipsing the 48 hit by Salvador Perez in 2021.

-Raleigh is three home runs ahead of Phillies slugger Kyle Schwarber and six home runs ahead of Dodgers star Shohei Ohtani.
+Raleigh is four home runs ahead of Phillies slugger Kyle Schwarber and six home runs ahead of Dodgers star Shohei Ohtani.